ThinkR-open/testdown/README.md

 ## About

 This package has only one exported function, `test_down()`.
+It takes:

-It takes : + The path to a package: default is “.”, so it can be run from the command line while developping a package + The path to export the bookdown to.
+  - The path to a package: default is “.”, so it can be run from the command line while developping a package
+  - The path to export the bookdown to.
+Default is `test/testdown`.
-Default is `test/testdown`. + `open`: should the book be opened after compilation?
+  - `open`: should the book be opened after compilation?
 Default is `TRUE`.

 ## Screenshot